 For this card, I started with a template.
-I found several online, both free and available to purchase.
+There are several online, both free and available to purchase.
 I found the one I used here.
-I traced the outline onto a piece of pink cardstock, and cut it out with scissors.
+First I traced the outline onto a piece of pink cardstock, and cut it out with scissors.

 I folded the sides to the center, and creased it with my bone folder.
 Make sure the sides meet evenly before you crease the paper.

 Next I unfolded the card, and masked the front flaps with a Post It note.
 I stamped it with the Flourishes stamp set from Inkadinkado, but there are lots of other stamps that would work for this.
 A damask or lace stamp would be adorable.
 I stamped them in Versafine Onyx Black ink, and heat embossed them in clear.